duylam/pi-camera/apps/webrtc-signaling-server/README.md

 # 1. Development setup

 1. Install NodeJS v14
-1. (Optional) Necessary environment variables are declared in `.env` file with default value.
+1. Necessary environment variables are declared in `.env` file with default value.
 For overriding them, copy it to `.env.local` and modify it (ignored by git)

 # 2. Coding workflow